harshilkandoi/report-submission-template/Report (Week 4).md

 </div>

 <p align = "center">
-Table-5 Warranty of Different Devices Used
+Table 2.5 Warranty of Different Devices Used
 </p>

 This system is designed to fulfill requirements of a household without consuming any commercial power supply.
 It is a good alternative from commercial power supply as it is generating clean energy with minimal cost.
 There is only one time high cost for installing the system but after that it provides continuous energy for many years with negledible costing.

 ---
 <div style = "page-break-after: always; visibility: hidden">